The Case for Creative Aging

 Documents required to be uploaded in the “Required Documents” section of your application:

 1. List of Board of Directors.
 Only nonprofit organizations with 501(c)3 status will be prompted to upload this document.
-Note that Commission staff may request that grantees provide additional information about the board including but not limited to contact information and occupation during the grant period.
-The board list (at the time of application) must include only the following:
+The board list (at the time of application) must include the following:

 - Full Name